ETTyler/Library-Management-System/readme.txt

+Book Search
+- Works with both book name or book ID

 Data Generation
 - In the file dataGenerator.py I wrote a few functions to generate example books and reservations.
 - The data for the books was produced using Googles book API through random ISBN numbers .